30 Different Types of Espresso Drinks | (Must Try!)

 A doppio espresso is essentially a double shot of espresso as the term “Doppio” means double in Italian.
 While a solo shot of espresso contains 1 ounce of coffee, a doppio espresso contains 2 ounces of concentrated coffee brewed using about 14-18 grams of finely ground beans.

-The Doppio delivers the same concentrated and robust taste as a regular Espresso but with a larger serving size.
+The Doppio delivers the same concentrated and rich taste as a regular Espresso but with a larger serving size.

 Doppio Shots are commonly used as the base for milk-based espresso drinks like cappuccinos, lattes or macchiatos as their intense coffee taste pairs nicely with milk without being subdued.